system76/tech-docs/src/models/thelio-mira-r4-n4/repairs.md

 ![CPU cooler pump screws](./img/cpu-cooler-pump.webp)

-4. Unplug the CPU cooler pump from the `CPU_FAN2`/`AIO_PUMP` header on the motherboard, highlighted cyan above.
+4. Unplug the CPU cooler pump from the `AIO_PUMP` header on the motherboard, highlighted cyan above.
 5. Unplug the combined CPU cooler fan cable from the fan splitter board next to the motherboard, highlighted green above.
 6. Unfasten the velcro strip holding the CPU cooler's liquid tubes to the back of the chassis, highlighted yellow above.
 7. While holding the radiator in place so it doesn't fall, unscrew the eight silver screws holding the radiator on from the top of the chassis.